-Explaining Legislative Organization in European Democracies
+Institutional Change in European Parliamentary Democracies

-- Many parliamentary governments announce regular legislative agendas identifying bills they plan to introduce to parliament in the months ahead.
+- Parliamentary Government and Legislative Pledges.
+Many parliamentary governments announce regular legislative agendas identifying bills they plan to introduce to parliament in the months ahead.
 But even though they commit to such agendas, governments often fail to present proposals or do so with a long delay.
 Why?
-Heike Klüver and myself are examining how parliamentary governments in Denmark, Ireland, Poland, Sweden and the United Kingdom fulfil post-electoral legislative pledges.
-You can read our most recent (forthcoming) article from this project here.
+In a few articles published in Party Politics, Heike Klüver and myself have examined how majority and minority governments fulfil such legislative pledges in Denmark and Sweden (here) and in Poland (here).

 - Europeanization and EU Compliance.
 Member states of the European Union are required to transpose and implement numerous EU laws.
 What determines how national governments comply with such implementation tasks?
 And how does exposure to EU implementation tasks affect national institutions at cabinet and ministerial levels?
 The key publications from this project have been published in my Palgrave Macmillan monograph and in Public Administration (here and here) and West European Politics (here).